bneradt/toy/adventofcode/2021/1/README.md

 # Tests

-The unit tests for this can be run like so:
+The unit tests for this can be run with the unittest module:

 ```
 $ python3 -m unittest